ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

     }
 ```

-The parameter allows rewrite conditions that, when true, will execute the associated rule.
+The parameter allows rewrite conditions that, when true, execute the associated rule.
 For instance, if you wanted to rewrite URLs only if the visitor is using IE

 ```puppet
     apache::vhost { 'site.name.fdqn':